brettbuddin/shaden-wiki/Values.md

-The data that flows between the [various Units](Units) in Lumen can be grouped into three categories:
+The data that flows between the [various Units](Units) in Shaden can be grouped into three categories:

 1. **Floating-Point**: These represent audio signals and control signals.
 These values are usually constrained to be in the range [-1,1], but can sometimes be higher.